Skip to main content

 According to Slack’s investigation, perpetrators did not exploit any Slack vulnerabilities.
 The data breach was a result of third-party vendor compromise.
 However, Slack hasn’t shared any information on who the vendor was and what services or products they provided to Slack.

 This example of a real-life cybersecurity incident occurred because cybersecurity systems didn’t alert security officers before the code repositories were stolen.
-Using real-time incident response software in combination with UEBA to detect and respond to unusual behavioral patterns could have helped to prevent the incident.
-In addition, identity management and two-factor authentication could have prevented perpetrators from accessing Slack’s GitHub account.
-Additionally, having a cyber supply chain risk management (C-SCRM) program in place could have helped to nip the incident in the bud.
+Establishing a NIST incident response process as well as using real-time incident response software to detect and respond to unusual behavioral patterns could have helped to prevent the incident.
+Identity management and two-factor authentication could have also prevented perpetrators from accessing Slack’s GitHub account.
+Lastly, having a cyber supply chain risk management (C-SCRM) program in place could have helped to nip the incident in the bud.

-In the next section, we take a look at the insider threat detection and prevention functionality of Ekran System that can help you avoid the types of data breach incidents we’ve analyzed above.
+In the next section, we take a look at the insider threat detection and prevention functionality of Ekran System to help you manage the risk of data breach incidents we’ve analyzed above.

-Ekran System is an all-in-one insider risk management platform that allows you to detect, stop, and prevent insider fraud incidents and other insider-related threats.
-The employee-caused data breaches described above show the clear need for such a solution.
+Ekran System is an all-in-one insider risk management platform that allows you to detect, deter, and prevent insider fraud incidents and other insider-related threats.

-Ekran System can help your organization protect its sensitive data using the following capabilities:
+Ekran System can help your organization protect sensitive data with the help of the following cybersecurity capabilities:

-• A user activity monitoring (UAM) or employee monitoring software module makes video recordings of user activity coupled with metadata on every meaningful action: keystrokes typed, URLs visited, applications launched, USB devices connected, etc. Using Ekran’s UAM functionality, you can watch user sessions online in real time or review past activities of ordinary and privileged users.
-Ekran’s UAM module also provides important evidence when investigating incidents.
+• User activity monitoring (UAM) allows you to make screen capture recordings of user activity coupled with metadata on every action: keystrokes typed, URLs visited, applications launched, USB devices connected, etc. Your security officers can watch user sessions in real time or review past activities of ordinary and privileged users.
+Recorded user activity data also serves as evidence during incident investigation.

-• Privileged access management (PAM) functionality allows you to control which users can access which endpoints.
+• Privileged access management (PAM) allows you to control which users can access which endpoints.
 Ekran System provides tools to granularly manage access permissions, secure user credentials, and verify user identities with two-factor authentication.
-Thus, PAM functionality in Ekran System allows for securing sensitive data by granularly controlling access for all regular and privileged users in your infrastructure.
+Thus, the PAM functionality in Ekran System allows you to secure sensitive data by granularly controlling access for all regular and privileged users in your infrastructure.

-European Healthcare Provider AGEL Protects Sensitive Data from Insider Threats Using Ekran System [PDF]
+European Healthcare Provider Protects Sensitive Data from Insider Threats Using Ekran System

 Conclusion

-Security threats caused by insiders can happen to any company, as we can see in our examples of recent cybersecurity breaches.
+Data breaches caused by insiders can happen to any company, as we can see from the aforementioned security incidents and real-life examples of internal threats.
 The consequences of insider-related breaches are often devastating.
 However, in most cases, it’s possible to detect and stop insider attacks with the help of dedicated insider risk management tools.

 Share: